ovr/php-backend-questions/README.md

 ### 3. How to clear 2 database by redis-cli?
 And how to clear all databases?

 ### 4. How to get first 10 element(s) from list?

+# Databases

+### 1. What is a partitioning?

+# PostgreSQL

+### 1. What is a "hstore" type?
+For example We are having users table with meta column (hstore type) - How to set value in meta column?